What are The Three Primary Steps to Multisensory Teaching?

 5) Sequential Teaching:

 This method allows students to learn the material in a specific order.

 • Breaking down information into a series of steps

 • Placing events in sequence on a timeline

-6) Simultaneous Teaching: This method allows students to learn “the big picture,” or how the information is interrelated.
+This method allows students to learn “the big picture,” or the overall message and how the detail are interrelated.

 • Producing summaries